hylandtechoutreach/coding-activities/CSharpLessons/AsciiArtLesson.md

 ![](https://i.imgur.com/LY7fELk.png)

 ## Drawing a Bunny in <span>C#</span>
-Using the C# console, it is possible to create interesting text-based art using `Console.WriteLine`.
-A developer simply needs to write out each line of ASCII text in the proper order!
-Try to recreate this bunny:
+Start by placing this bunny in a text file:

 ```
  () ()
- (. .)
+ (^ ^)
  (___)
 ```

+Using the C# console, it is possible to create interesting text-based art (like bunnies) using `Console.WriteLine`.
+Right now, it should show some text containing a message, but it can show any text at all!
+A developer simply needs to write out each line of ASCII text in the proper order.
+Try to recreate the bunny in the C# console!

 1. Remove the existing code from **body** of the `Main` method
 1. Add a `Console.WriteLine` statement to draw the bunny's ears
 1. Add another `Console.WriteLine` statement to draw the bunny's face
 1. Add a third `Console.WriteLine` statement to draw the bunny's body
+1. Add an empty `Console.WriteLine` statement to add some space under the bunny
 1. Make sure each piece of text starts with a space
 1. Click the "run" button to see the bunny appear in the console!